All-Female Motor Racing Series Launching In 2019 As Potential Pathway To Formula 1

-Next year will see the inception of the first all-female racing series launched in May, with the aim to encourage more women to get into motorsport, and provide them with a route to a Formula 1 seat.
+Next year will see the inception of the first all-female racing series launched in May, with the aim to encourage more women to get into motorsport and provide them with a route to a Formula 1 seat.

 According to CNBC, the W series has the support of some big names in the industry, including those of former Formula 1 driver David Coulthard and top car designer Adrian Newey.